ducvu0907/hashing-files/README.md

-# Hashing files

-A simple implementation that hash and verify files by using SHA256 from hashlib to hash each block
+Hashing files by reading and verifying blocks of data using SHA256 from hashlib